DominikBBB/PP2-JSQuiz/README.md

 ### Project Goals:

-My goal in this project is to promote the Saxon Palace in Warsaw to the market to allow the users learn about history of the Palace and to raise the awareness of the purpose of the reconstruction.
+My goal in this project is to provide a challenging quiz to entertain online users.
+And also to promote the Saxon Palace in Warsaw to the market.

 ### Business Goals: